-Each year the ISO and stakeholders set aside time to review all the market design issues that have been compiled in the Market Design Initiatives Catalogue ensure that it is complete.
+Each year the ISO and stakeholders set aside time to review all the market design issues that have been compiled in the Market Design Initiatives Catalogue ensuring its completeness.
 A subset of these market design initiatives are designated as "discretionary" meaning that they are not required on a specific timeline.
 These initiatives are ranked to assess their relative priority based on two sets of ranking criteria.
 The first ranking, commonly referred to as the "high level ranking" is performed using general criteria to determine if an initiative falls into a high, medium or low priority status.
 The second ranking process, the "detailed ranking" is completed to further prioritize the initiatives with the highest priority using a detailed set of criteria.
 Stakeholder comment at each stage of the process is critical to assist in refining these results.
-This purpose of this paper is to provide the results of the detailed ranking performed by staff in 2009.
-Stakeholders will utilize this document to comment on the results of the detailed ranking process.
+This purpose of this paper is to provide the results of the detailed ranking performed by staff in 2009 and further re-assessed based on stakeholder comments received on the preliminary results of the detailed ranking.
+Stakeholders will utilize this document to provide final comment on the results of the 2009 detailed ranking process.